sthaid/proj_neutron/README.txt

 ====================================

 I am a fusor hobbyist, and I have used information provided on fusor.net to make a working fusor in my basement.
-To validate that a fusion reaction has occurred a means to detect neutrons is required.
+A neutron detector is needed to validate that fusion has occurred.

 There are a couple of ways to detect neutrons.
 The approach I took makes use of a Helium-3 gas proportional detector.
 Refer to https://en.wikipedia.org/wiki/Neutron_detection#Gas_proportional_detectors

-Links to my fusor and to a following power supply upgrade are here: https://fusor.net/board/viewtopic.php?f=6&t=11581 https://fusor.net/board/viewtopic.php?f=11&t=13134
+Links to my fusor and to a power supply upgrade are here: https://fusor.net/board/viewtopic.php?f=6&t=11581 https://fusor.net/board/viewtopic.php?f=11&t=13134